Learn about math wheels!

 An Exponent Activity for 6th Grade or Middle School Math Class

-Looking for an exponent activity for 6th grade or middle school math students?
+Are you looking for an exponent activity for 6th grade or middle school math students?

-We played a little “exponent war” in our 6th grade math today, inspired by a couple of pins I saw on Pinterest.
+We played a little “exponent war” in our 6th grade math classes today, inspired by a couple of pins I saw on Pinterest.

-I made a recording sheet, for each partner to record their exponential form and its value – you can download it by clicking the button at the bottom of this post:-)
+I made a recording sheet, for each partner to record their exponential form and its value.
+You can download it by clicking the button at the bottom of this post:-)

 How to Play Exponent ‘War’

-1) Students play in partners
+- 1) Students play in partners

-2) Each student gets half a deck of cards (if you keep the ‘face’ cards in the deck, assign a number value to them)
+2) Each student gets half a deck of cards - If you keep the ‘face’ cards in the deck, assign a number value to them

-3) Each partner flips over 2 cards – the first is the base and the 2nd is the exponent
+- The first card is the base and the 2nd card is the exponent

 4) Students find the value of their exponential expressions